 The departmental faculty, students, and Agnes Scott community members participate in a variety of activities during the year.
 Yearly events include a booth at the Atlanta Maker Faire, an Egg Drop, presenting at the Atlanta Science Expo, and launching model rockets.
 The department has movie nights in the observatory and dinners at faculty member's houses.
 We periodically pursue larger projects, such as the 2014 launch of a weather balloon to 90,000 feet.

 The 110,000-square-foot Mary Brown Bullock Science Center, with 65,000 square feet of teaching and lab space, is home to the physics, biology, chemistry and psychology departments.
 The building features extensive, modern instrumentation, faculty-student research laboratories, independent student-project laboratories and long-term observation areas.
 Full-time and part-time professors teach all physics labs, and all students have the opportunity for hands-on research and experimentation.

 Generous Telescope Access for Astrophysics Majors

 You’ll have access to Agnes Scott’s uniquely-designed Bradley Observatory and Delafield Planetarium, home to the astronomy department.
-You’ll also regularly make remote observations with telescopes in Arizona and Chile through Agnes Scott’s membership in the Southeastern Association for Research in Astronomy (SARA) consortium.
+You’ll also regularly make remote observations with telescopes in Arizona, Chile, and the Canary Islands through Agnes Scott’s membership in the Southeastern Association for Research in Astronomy (SARA) consortium.